-Whether you picked your second hand clothing items up at a thrift store, yard sale, they’re hand-me-downs, or you find them next to a dumpster… it is very important to clean and disinfect (sanitize) second hand clothes so that they are safe to wear.
+Whether you picked your second hand clothing items up at a thrift store, a yard sale, they’re hand-me-downs, or you found them in (or next to) a dumpster… it is very important to clean and disinfect (sanitize) second hand clothes so that they are germ-free, hygenic, and safe to wear.
 Especially if those items are swimwear or intimates.
 Here I show you the various ways of how to get those clothes ACTUALLY clean and stain free in just a few simple steps.

-Believe it or not, but I’d say about seventy percent plus of the clothes in my personal closet right now were second hand.
+Believe it or not, I’d say about seventy percent at least of the clothes in my personal closet right now are second hand.
 I am so lucky that I have been blessed with hand-me-downs galore lately too because I lost so much weight recently that I literally didn’t have a single item of clothing that still fit…even my shoes went down a full size (which I know is completely crazy, I didn’t know I was carrying that much fat in my feet :)).

-Clothes are expensive so it’s important to make them last as long as possible.
+Clothes can be pretty expensive so it’s important to make them last as long as possible.
 I am lucky to have the knowledge under my belt of laundering clothes for the last couple of decades and I now have a regimen that I do whenever I get second hand clothes in the house…and keep in mind that I frequent thrift stores, as well as yard sales, so I come into second hand items on a very regular basis.

 There are lots of “correct ways” of doing laundry, I just wanted to share with you all the ways that I do it so that you can determine if it is the way that you want to do it, or it may give you some ideas to improve on your daily laundry routine too.